chrjabs/rustsat/glucose/README.md

 The version of Glucose in this crate is Version 4.2.1.
 The used Cpp source repository can be found [here](https://github.com/chrjabs/glucose4).

+## Minimum Supported Rust Version (MSRV)

+Currently, the MSRV is 1.76.0, the plan is to always support an MSRV that is at least a year old.

+Bumps in the MSRV will _not_ be considered breaking changes.
+If you need a specific MSRV, make sure to pin a precise version of RustSAT.

 <!-- cargo-rdme end -->